 Breckenridge, Colorado, is a casual mountain town that highlights outdoor activities.
 In the winter, that means skiing, and in the summer, hiking and biking.
 The makers also make a strong showing in Breck, with jewelry making and stained-glass creations as examples.
 The maker mindset carries over to the food and beverage landscape with coffee shops roasting their own beans, artisan distilleries, and a craft beer scene like no other.

 Throughout Breckenridge, you’ll find Colorado products emphasized on menus.
 Lamb, bison, and trout frequently star in chef’s creations, and vegetables always play a vital role.
 Listed in no particular order are the eight best restaurants in Breckenridge, Colorado, to fuel that active Breckenridge lifestyle.

 Disclaimer: Some of my visit to Breckenridge was hosted by Visit Breck.
 The opinions are mine based on my experience.

-Cuppa Joe, located on Ridge Street, is the perfect place to savor an early morning coffee and grab a light breakfast.
+Breckenridge Coffee Roasters – Cuppa Joe, located on Ridge Street, is the perfect place to savor an early morning coffee and grab a light breakfast.
 The cafe offers counter service where you can get muffins, oatmeal, and breakfast burritos.
-They roast their beans at Cuppa Joe, so the coffee tastes deliciously fresh.
+They roast their beans on site, so the coffee tastes deliciously fresh.
 If you’re not a coffee lover, try one of their smoothies.